 Don Linton’s spirit returned to Jehovah God after a long illness.
 He died at home July 31, 2019, with his wife, Ruth, by his side.
 He was born August 20, 1942 to Luella (Palmer) and Elwood Donald Linton.
 He grew up in Detroit, where, as a youth, he was a paperboy for a Detroit newspaper.

-To send flowers in memory of Donald Linton, please visit our Heartfelt Sympathies Store.
+To plant a memorial tree in honor of Donald Linton, please visit our Heartfelt Sympathies Store.

 A graduate of Cody High School and Washtenaw Community College, Don went on to serve in the Navy from 1960-66 on the USS Beattie (Bay of Pigs).